tbrowder/nwflug/NWF-Computer-Tech/computech16/my-presentations/src/free-win-progs.md

 	- Is pretty much the opposite of Windows in most respects

-	- Is unparalled for the scientist or engineers: a powerful, programmable calculator
+	- Is unparalleled for the scientist or engineers: a powerful, programmable calculator

 	- Is free